-Geographic Connection to Pennsylvania: University Park, Mifflin County
+Geographic Connection to Pennsylvania: Lewistown, Mifflin County

 Kasdorf learned the value of words through her unique Mennonite upbringing and has utilized that knowledge in her poetry.

 Julia Spicher Kasdorf was born in Lewistown, Pennsylvania, in 1962.
 She won the Agnes Lynch Starrett Poetry Prize in 1991 for Sleeping Preacher (1992).
 She later wrote other works of poetry and a biography of Joseph W. Yoder, an Amish American author and musician who had roots in Kasdorf's native Mifflin County.
 In her works, Kasdorf has written about her life's conversation between her Mennonite heritage and her other life experiences.
 At the time of this writing, Kasdorf resides in Bellefonte, Pennsylvania, while she works as a Professor of English and Women's, Gender and Sexuality Studies at The Pennsylvania State University.

 Julia Spicher Kasdorf came from Big Valley, a small town near Lewistown, Pennsylvania.
 She was raised by John and Virginia Spicher, Mennonite parents who exchanged rural life for the city.
 Her Mennonite faith is characterized by values of simplicity and community and their stance against all violence.
 She grew up in a more progressive Mennonite community in Irwin, Pennsylvania, a suburb of Pittsburgh.
 Kasdorf went on to attend Goshen College in Indiana and New York University (NYU).
 At NYU, she received her bachelors, masters, and doctoral degrees.